iojini/apt-logistics-credential-theft-exfiltration/README.md

 ## Investigation Steps

-### 1. Initial Access - Remote Access Source
+### 1. Initial Access - Remote Access Source & Compromised User Account

 Searched for remote interactive sessions from external sources during the incident timeframe to identify the origin of unauthorized access.
-The analysis revealed that IP address 88.97.178.12 established an RDP connection to the compromised host.
+The analysis revealed that the external IP address 88.97.178.12 established an RDP connection to azuki-logistics, marking the initial access point for the attack.
+In addition, discovered that the account that was compromised and used for initial RDP access was the user account kenji.sato.

 **Queries used to locate events:**